-(SPE), is an award-winning, full service production company that has produced five feature films, four of which have been distributed domestically selling nearly over a half million units to date.
-Our titles have all returned handsome profits to our investors for their contributions.
-As professional filmmakers with uniquely artistic vision, we have produced television pilots, short films, commercials, PSAs, industrials and more.
-Our brand has excelled in producing micro-budgeted films ranging from $5,000-250,000 with an audience reach of over 5 million.
-Our goal is to expand our vision to reach a broader audience and move into films ranging from $500,000-5,000,000, taking the disciplines learned to get the most out of each dollar and maximize investor returns.
+Southern Peach is an award-winning, full service production company.
+SP has produced five feature films, four of which have been distributed domestically.
+Our brand has excelled in producing micro-budgeted films ranging from $5,000-250,000 with an audience reach of over 5 million viewers.
+Our goal is to expand our vision to reach a broader audience by taking the disciplines learned on our small budget films to get the most out of each dollar and maximize investors returns.

-Southern Peach Entertainment keeps it's attention on the pulse of the entertainment industry and with hundreds of cable channels and traditional distribution outlets demanding quality content with built-in target audiences.
-We understands that to be competitive in today's expanding market, content is king!
-SPE has developed a slate that includes feature film titles, dramatic television series, and web series with intellectual properties that will produce revenue in perpetuity for Southern Peach and its financiers.
+Southern Peach Entertainment maintains its attention on the pulse of the entertainment industry to meet the demands in an ever changing environment.
+To be competitive in today's expanding market, content is king!
+SP has a slate that includes feature film titles, dramatic television series, and web series with intellectual properties that will produce revenue in perpetuity for Southern Peach and its financiers.

-From the beginning we have maintained a close producing team, Danielle L. Ross, Writer/Director/Producer, and Stephanie Cunningham, Producer/Photographer/DP and Producer, Charo Cantrell.
-We often collaborate with like-minded producers to maximize a projects fullest potential.
+From the beginning we have maintained a close producing team, Danielle L. Ross, Writer/Director/Producer, and Stephanie Cunningham, Producer/Photographer/DP and Producer/Social Media Influencer, Charo Cantrell.

 Stephanie Cunningham, Producer Charo Cantrell, Producer Danielle L. Ross, Filmmaker